wha61/FestivalPlanner-MERNstack/README.md

 <img src="/chatroom.jpg" alt="ttd">

 ## Overview
-image
 For event organizers, Festival Planner provides the ability to post activities, manage event details, and even integrate ticketing solutions.
 Event attendees can explore and save events, create personalized schedules from the available line-up, and share them via social media platforms like Facebook and Instagram.

 The application goes beyond basic scheduling, linking to external services such as Google Maps, Spotify, weather forecasts, all designed to augment the user's event experience.
 Whether it's finding the event location, exploring artist tracks, checking the weather, or reading food vendor reviews, Festival Planner centralizes these features in one seamless experience.

-Implemented using technologies such as **MongoDB Atlas**, **Google Cloud**, **React**, **Node.js**, and **Express.js**, this project reflects a concerted effort to bridge the gap between digital convenience and real-world festivities.
+Implemented using technologies such as **MongoDB Atlas**, **Google Cloud Platform**, **React**, **Node.js**, and **Express.js**, this project reflects a concerted effort to bridge the gap between digital convenience and real-world festivities.
 Its architecture is robust, scalable, and tailored to meet the diverse needs of users, making it an indispensable tool for enjoying large-scale gatherings.
-Crafted by a skilled team of developers, Festival Planner stands as a testament to innovative thinking and the potential of modern web development.
+PlatformCrafted by a skilled team of developers, Festival Planner stands as a testament to innovative thinking and the potential of modern web development.

 <img src="/diagram.png" alt="ttd" style="width: 100%;">
 <img src="/structure.png" alt="ttd" style="width: 100%;">